 Keep in mind that while any dried corn can be nixtamalized, not any dried corn makes good masa dough.
 More on that later.
 But if you just want corn in a stew or soup or whatever that tastes better than regular ole’ corn, any field corn will work.
-So far as I know, you do not nixtamalize sweet corn, which is almost never dried anyway.
+So far as I know, sweet corn is not nixtamalized, and it’s almost never dried anyway.

-I am also growing field corn in my garden this year.
+I also grow field corn in my garden.
 My advice for good seed for field corn is to look up Native Seeds Search, the Seed Savers Exchange or Southern Exposure Seed Exchange.
 Just a note: field corn takes all season to grow, so plant it in spring according to how corn is grown where you live; check your local Cooperative Extension if you’re not sure.

 Measuring.
 While you don’t need to do this, it makes for better nixtamal if you do.
 The standard ratio for nixtamal starts with the weight of the corn.
 Then, 1 percent of the corn’s weight in cal, which is calcium hydroxide, sold as pickling lime or slaked lime in some places and cal in Latin markets.

 As a side note, if you are using red corn, you will want to reduce the amount of cal to about 0.75 percent of the corn by weight; this helps keep it red.
 You can also shock the corn back into its proper color by dousing it with vinegar after it’s soaked overnight and rinsed.
 You would then rinse away the vinegar after the red color returned so you don’t have acidic nixtamal.

 Similarly, if you use too much cal, you can turn blue corn weird greenish colors.
 Oh, and if you drop something acidic on a blue corn tortilla, it will turn it pink.
 Fun with chemistry…